Top SEO for Real Estate Strategies, Tips, and Examples [2022 Edition]

 They go together like peanut butter and jelly.
 You need one to make the other better.

-High-level, here are four quick reasons why it’s important to have a good backlink strategy:
+High-level, here are four quick reasons why it’s important to have a good backlink building strategy:

 - Backlinks are how Google (and other search engines) find your pages.